Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Conclusion

 \section{Conclusion}

-In this paper, we present the game `Concept' as a test for abductive reasoning.
-This game is comparable to Pictionary, but relying solely on natural language: Player 1 selects clues from a predefined set to describe a concept, Player 2 has to guess this concept.
-Whereas previous reasoning challenges such as ARC and SPaRC have addressed shortcomings in LLMs' reasoning capacities, Concept levels the playing field by having the task representations rely only on natural language, which is better aligned with the pre-training data of LLMs.\\ We collected game logs in English, Dutch, French, and Spanish from the online boardgame platform Board Game Arena, providing a valuable human baseline performance.
-Per language, this results in about 1,000 concepts.
-We released the data for research purposes. \\ In our experiments, we prompted 7 state-of-the-art LLMs, both open- and closed-source.
-We implemented two prompting strategies, \textbf{static} and \textbf{dynamic}.
-The former presents the final set of clues given by Player 1, while the latter provides a level of interaction by presenting the clues iteratively, as they were given in the original game.\\ This language game, which is very easy for humans (with success rates over 90\%), reveals important shortcomings of current LLMs.
-Specifically, we confirm previous findings that LLMs struggle to interpret Player 1's strategic intents when giving the clues, which is supported by the finding that the dynamic prompt does not result in better results.
-Further, LLMs struggle to update their initial interpretations of the clues when sequential information updates are given.
+In this paper, we present the word guessing game Concept as a test for abductive reasoning.
+Comparably to a single-modal version of Pictionary, Player 1 selects clues from a predefined set to describe a concept, Player 2 has to guess this concept.
+Whereas similar game-related benchmarks have addressed shortcomings in LLMs' reasoning capacities, Concept levels the playing field by having the task representations rely only on natural language, which is better aligned with the pre-training data of LLMs.\\ We collected game logs in English, Dutch, French, and Spanish from the online boardgame platform Board Game Arena, providing a valuable human baseline performance.\\ To showcase the applicability of Concept, we provide baselines from 7 state-of-the-art LLMs, both open- and closed-source.
+This language game, which is very easy for humans (with success rates over 90\%), reveals important shortcomings of current LLMs.
+Specifically, we confirm previous findings that LLMs struggle to interpret Player 1's strategic intents when giving the clues, and fail to update their initial interpretations of the clues when sequential information updates are given.
 Even though incorrect guesses made by the model are added to the prompt, this does not help the model to arrive at the correct answer: often, the model remains stuck in the wrong direction.
-Additionally, we noted that in cases where both the LLM and humans identified the concept, LLMs consistently require fewer guesses, but in cases where more guesses are needed, humans are better at correcting their abstractions to still find the correct answer.\\ Comparing results from the dominant English language to lower-resource languages (Spanish, French, and Dutch), we observed that LLMs perform worse on non-English languages.\\ For further research, we suggest fine-tuning an LLM for this task, because previous research has shown that fine-tuning a small set of parameters can drastically increase performance on abstract reasoning tasks such as ACRE and RAVEN \citep{yun-etal-2025-abstract}.
+Additionally, we noted that in cases where both the LLM and humans identified the concept, LLMs consistently require fewer guesses, but in cases where more guesses are needed, humans are better at correcting their abstractions to still find the correct answer.\\ Comparing results from the dominant English language to lower-resource languages (Spanish, French, and Dutch), we observed that LLMs perform worse on non-English languages.\\ For further research, we suggest fine-tuning an LLM for this task.
 Further, for interpretability, we suggest investigating the link between found rate of a concept and its frequency in the LLM's pre-training data, or singling out the importance of one clue by implementing an ablation study.
 Additionally, since Concept can be played with multiple people guessing, it would be interesting to implement this as a multi-agent setting, in which multiple models guess, and each model sees the output of the others.
 Given the low correlation between models' found rates, the interaction between different models could potentially aid performance.